Abstract of Microsoft Excel.

 Automate budget calculations

 Use included income and expense tracking formulas to see projected and actual balances to minimize manual errors.
-Calculate average weekly or monthly spending in a specific category oe calculate potential future savings and budget reallocation.
+Calculate average weekly or monthly spending in a specific category to calculate potential future savings and budget reallocation.

 Abstract of a budget calculator in Excel.